CEDApek/SideProject_CEDA/README.md

 # SideProject_CEDA
+## Welcome to my project, here will be all my mini project and large project

-My mini project and larg project, also my project progress
+I will be posting my project progress and also the final result of my project